idil5/HW5/Readme.md

 8. **Winning the Game**:
    - Continue playing and accumulating points until the tile bag is empty or you choose to stop.

----

-This project integrates drag-and-drop interactivity with dynamic game logic, creating an engaging digital Scrabble experience.